What Is Zero Waste?

 Where does it go?

 No one is under the illusion that all of our waste just somehow disappears into thin air or is zapped out of existence.
-We know that it ends up in landfill heaps, incinerators and to our great dismay, it sometimes creeps its way into oceans.
+We know that it ends up in landfill heaps, incinerators and to our great dismay, it sometimes creeps its way into oceans and other ecosystems.